NEZNAMY/TAB/.github/wiki/feature_guide_placeholder_output_replacements.md

 ```
 </details>

+> [!NOTE]
-**Note:** If a number is included in more than 1 interval (just like 5 and 15 from the example above), the one higher is used.
-In this case, 15 would give `Solid` and 5 would give `Bad`.
+> If a number is included in more than 1 interval (just like 5 and 15 from the example above), the one higher is used.
+> In this case, 15 would give `Solid` and 5 would give `Bad`.

 Intervals can be defined using both `-` and `~`.
 If you need support for negative values, use `~` for an interval instead of `-`.